 Have a checklist of what you should bring with you as you pack.
 This checklist should include:

 - Clothing: Pack just enough clothes for the trip, plus one or two extra outfits in case of delays or bad weather, and make sure you have an extra outfit in your carry-on luggage should your checked luggage get delayed.
 You should have a mix of short- and long-sleeved shirts, pants, shorts, jeans, etc. to accommodate different needs.
 You should also pack one set of nice, dressy clothing for a special night out, such as a night at the Globe Theatre in the U.K.

 - Shoes: One pair of comfortable walking shoes, such as trainers/sneakers, should be ideal, plus you should bring one pair of dressier shoes for nicer events.

 - Plenty of socks and undergarments: Be sure to have a few extra sets of socks and undergarments just in case.

 - Pajamas: You don’t want to sleep in your clothes, after all.

-- Raincoat/Umbrella: You never know when it’s going to rain, so we advise bringing at least one if not both of these to make sure you can stay drier when those rain clouds start rolling in.
+- Raincoat/umbrella: You never know when it’s going to rain, so we advise bringing at least one if not both of these to make sure you can stay dry when those rain clouds start rolling in.

 - Toiletries: You’ll need your toothbrush, toothpaste, shampoo, conditioner, body wash, deodorant, hairbrush, and hand sanitizer, and some of these things may be cheaper and easier to get at home in little travel sizes, depending on the length of your trip and where you are going.
 We recommend checking into this ahead of time before you start packing.
 You may also want to bring sunscreen, aloe, lip balm, and hand lotion, depending on the hot or cold weather and your needs.
 Insect repellant is also a good idea if you’re going to an area where mosquitoes are common since you don’t want to spend your trip focusing on itchy bug bites instead of the fun.